amircoder/amircoder/README.md

 ### Hi there, i am Amir Naghavi an Android developer 👋

-- 🤓 I am not a Nerd!.
+- 🤓 I am not a Nerd!
 - 😎 I enjoy learning and sharing.
-- 💬 Ask me about Android, Java, Kotlin.
+- 💬 Let's share our knowledge about Android, Java, Kotlin or anything else!
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/amir-naghavi-b45a6390">LinkedIn</a>, <a href="http://multi-thread.com/">Portfolio</a> and <a href="https://twitter.com/AmirNaghavi4">Twitter</a>

 I have published some sample projects using my knoweledge about Android, Kotlin and clean code.